CarterLi/opendmi/README.md

 * Bindings for C, C++, Python and Go languages
 * Shell interface compatible with `dmidecode`
 * JSON and XML output support for automation purposes
-* Works on Linux, Mac OS and BSD platforms
+* Works on Linux, MacOS, BSD and Windows platforms
 * Small footprint, no external dependencies

 ## Building

 ### Prerequisites

-* GCC or CLang compiler
+* GCC, CLang or MSVC compiler
 * CMake 4.1 or newer

 ## Licensing